appeltje-c/robot-arm/README.md

 <img src="./docs/docker.png" alt="drawing" width="500"/>

-the project is running.
+the project is running, you can open [http://localhost:3000](http://localhost:3000)

-Wait a minute for the hmi to fully start and then open [http://localhost:3000](http://localhost:3000)

 To stop the containers